Exact Rotating Wave Approximation: Derivation of Effective Hamiltonian

+The effective Hamiltonian (\ref{Hseries}) is defined by this equation together with the starting point, $h_0 = \H_{\RWA}$, as given in Eq.~(\ref{h0}).

-The recursive procedure for calculating the effective Hamiltonian (\ref{Hseries}) up to some order $N$ can thus be summarized as follows.
-We begin with the lowest-order Hamiltonian (\ref{h0}), $\H_{\eff}^{(0)}(t; t_0) = \H_{\RWA}(t)$, which is given by the RWA Hamiltonian.
-All higher terms $h_k$ with $k = 1, \ldots, N$, which determine the effective Hamiltonian $\H_{\eff}^{(N)}$, are then obtained via repeated evaluation of the recurrence relation (\ref{recursion}).
-In the following section we use this procedure to calculate a first order effective Hamiltonian.
+The recursive procedure for calculating the effective Hamiltonian $\H_{\eff}^{(N)}$ for some order $N$ can thus be summarized as follows.
+Beginning from the lowest-order Hamiltonian (\ref{h0}), $\H_{\eff}^{(0)}(t; t_0) = \H_{\RWA}(t)$, all higher terms $h_k$ with $k \geq 1$ are then obtained via repeated evaluation of the recurrence relation (\ref{recursion}).
+We reiterate that, as stated below Eq.~(\ref{requirement}), when deploying this procedure it is essential that after computing each Magnus-Taylor expansion in Eq.~(\ref{recursion}) and before taking the coefficient $C_{N+1}$, all temporal parameters are replaced by their equivalent dimensionless parameters, unless they are arguments of the unknown envelope $H_1(t)$ or its derivatives [see also our example calculation of the Magnus-Taylor expansion given above in Eqs.~(\ref{mt1_example})-(\ref{MagnusTaylor1})].
+In the following section we use this procedure to calculate a first-order effective Hamiltonian.

-\subsection{Example Calculation: Effective Hamiltonian of order 1/$\omega$}
+\subsection{Example Calculation: Effective Hamiltonian of Order 1/$\omega$}